psybers/actual-helpers/README.md

 interest transaction on the 28th of the month, set the account note to `interestRate:0.045 interestDay:28`.

+By default, interest is calculated using the 30/360 method where interest is computed monthly using 30/360 (or 1/12) of the interest rate.
+If you need to compute interest using the ACTUAL/ACTUAL method, set `interest:actual` in the note.
+If you need to compute interest daily, set `interest:daily`.

 You can optionally change the payee used for the interest transactions by setting `INTEREST_PAYEE_NAME` in the `.env` file.